ww-rm/gmalg/README.en.md

 print(sm2.decrypt(cipher))
 ```

-Go to [gmalg-docs:TODO] see more detailed usages.
+Go to [docs:TODO] see more detailed usages.

 ---